 Los Angeles Wrongful Termination Attorneys Fighting For You

-At Employee Justice Legal Group PC, our team of experienced attorneys is dedicated to protecting the rights and livelihoods of workers in the Los Angeles area.
+At Employee Justice Legal Group PC, our experienced attorneys dedicate themselves to protecting the rights and livelihoods of workers in the Los Angeles area.
+Need a wrongful termination attorney?
 We have taken on some of the area’s biggest employers and won billions for our clients.

 Our lawyers have earned a reputation for our outstanding results both in and out of the courtroom, as well as our commitment to client service.
 We can assess your wrongful termination claim and help you seek justice and compensation.
 To learn more about how we can assist you, call us at free consultation or send us an online message.

 If you’ve recently been let go from your job under circumstances that just didn’t seem right, you’re not alone.
 Many employees in California are dismissed at times that feel suspiciously convenient, perhaps right before taking maternity leave or just after submitting disability paperwork.
-While the state generally operates under an at-will employment doctrine, allowing employers and employees to end their work relationship for almost any reason, there are important exceptions.
+The state generally operates under an at-will employment doctrine, which means employers and employees can end their work relationship at any time for almost any reason.
+However, there are important exceptions to this doctrine.

-If your termination felt wrong, if it occurred under circumstances that make you suspect it was due to your race, gender or because you spoke up about issues at work, it’s possible that your dismissal was not just unfair but illegal.
+If your termination felt wrong and it occurred under circumstances that make you suspect it was due to your race or gender, or because you spoke up about issues at work, it’s possible that your dismissal was not just unfair but illegal.
 These exceptions to the at-will rule are crucial and form the basis for a wrongful termination claim.

 Generally, wrongful termination claims fall into one of these three categories:

-• The termination was in breach of an employment agreement.
+- The termination was in breach of an employment agreement.
 Employment agreements can supersede California’s employee-at-will doctrine.
-For example, if an employee’s contract specified a specific time frame of employment and the worker was terminated before the time frame ended, the employee may have a claim for wrongful termination.
+For example, if an employee’s contract specifies a specific time frame of employment and the worker is terminated before the time frame ends, the employee may have a claim for wrongful termination.

-Whether you were fired for discriminatory reasons, in retaliation for lawful actions or in violation of the terms of a contract, our attorneys are ready to provide experienced and aggressive representation.
+Whether you were fired for discriminatory reasons, in retaliation for lawful actions or in violation of the terms of a contract, a wrongful termination attorney from our firm is ready to provide experienced and aggressive representation.
 They have an in-depth knowledge of the law and are equally comfortable in the courtroom or behind the negotiation table.

 How Employers Disguise Illegal Firing

 Another frequent excuse is company restructuring.
-While it’s true that businesses undergo reorganizations, sometimes these claims are conveniently timed.
+While it’s true that businesses undergo reorganizations, sometimes the timing of these claims is suspicious.
 If restructuring results in your dismissal soon after you’ve taken on a role that requires accommodation, such as returning from maternity leave or requesting disability adjustments, it might suggest that the restructuring is being used as a cover for illegal discrimination.

-Employers might also claim that your position has been eliminated.
+Employers might also claim that your position is no longer available.
 However, if your job duties are suspiciously absorbed by other employees who do not require similar accommodations or who are not part of a protected class, this could point to a pretext for what is actually an illegal firing.

 Citing violations of company policy is another common method used to justify dismissals.
-However, if the enforcement of these policies is uneven or if the alleged violation is cited shortly after you engage in a protected activity. like whistleblowing or filing a complaint about workplace safety, this could indicate retaliatory motives.
+However, if these policies’ enforcement is uneven or the alleged violation is cited shortly after you engage in a protected activity, like whistleblowing or filing a complaint about workplace safety, this could indicate retaliatory motives.

-How Do I Prove My Termination Was Illegal?
+How Can A Wrongful Termination Attorney Prove Your Termination Was Illegal?

-It can be more difficult to prove you were fired due to illegal discrimination, retaliation or for being a whistleblower.
-Employers will likely try to cite legal justifications for why you were fired, so it is important to present compelling evidence to demonstrate the true motivations.
-Such evidence could be in the form of emails or text messages, performance reviews, witness statements or anything else relevant to the case.
+It can be more difficult to prove your termination was due to illegal discrimination, retaliation or whistleblowing.
+Employers will likely try to cite legal justifications for why they fired you, so it is important to present compelling evidence to demonstrate the true motivations.
+Such evidence could be in the form of emails or text messages, performance reviews, witness statements, or anything else relevant to the case.

-Assuming you’ve already been terminated, you may have lost access to work email and other sources of evidence.
+Assuming the termination has already happened, you may have lost access to your work email and other sources of evidence.
 For this and other reasons, it is critical to contact our firm quickly so that we can immediately begin an investigation.

-Our experienced Los Angeles employment attorneys are committed to protecting your rights and helping you seek justice.
+Our experienced Los Angeles employment attorneys are zealous about protecting your rights and helping you seek justice.
 Below are answers to some of the most common questions we receive about wrongful termination cases in California:

 What do I get from a wrongful termination settlement in California?